ianfreeman519/CMSE_PhD/NOTES.md

 ## 04/01/24 - Investigating Boundary Value Problems
 I FOUND IT.
 There was a folder called `src/bvals` which has all the code that runs the boundary value problems...
 How elegant.
 The specific outflow file is in `src/bvals/cc/outflow_cc.cpp` which is only 137 lines long...

+TODO I just thought of this as I was skimming through the Athena++ methods paper...
+There is a chance that this issue could come from the fact that I have set up a situation where in the center the divergence of the magnetic field is infinite at the center slice.
+I don't anticipate this being an issue because Athena++ solves iteratively, but maybe (?)...